NPS Sites Colorado

 Bent’s Old Fort National Historic Site

-This 19th century fort in Otero County, Colorado is listed as one of the national park service sites in Colorado.
+This 19th-century fort in Otero County, Colorado is listed as one of the national park service sites in Colorado.
 A private company built the fort for trade purposes and became recognized as the only major white American permanent settlement within the area.
 During 1849, however, the fort was destroyed surrounding mysterious circumstances.
 Since then, it was named a National Historic Site and is currently managed by the NPS.
 The fort was also reconstructed so that it can be made open to the public.

 This is another national park in Colorado managed by the National Park Service of the United States.
 The park consists of the deepest and dramatic section of the Black Canyon, to which the park owes its name.
 Due to the geographical location, the gorge only gets 33 minutes of sunlight each day.
-While other canyons in the US are longer and deeper, the Black Canyon earns its distinction for its depth, narrowness and darkness.
+While other canyons in the US are longer and deeper, the Black Canyon earns its distinction for its depth, narrowness, and darkness.

 Colorado National Monument

 The Colorado National Monument is one of the national park service sites in Colorado, commonly referred to as The Monument.
 The property encompasses canyons, sandstones, and rock formations.
-It is located high on the Colorado Plateau that is also filled with juniper and pinion forests.
-There are several species of wildlife that forma habitat in the site such as desert bighorn sheep, coyotes, ravens, jays, red-tailed hawks, and golden eagles.
+It is located high on the Colorado Plateau that is also filled with juniper and pinyon forests.
+There are several species of wildlife that form habitat in the site such as desert bighorn sheep, coyotes, ravens, jays, red-tailed hawks, and golden eagles.

 Curecanti National Recreation Area

 This property encompasses three fjord-like reservoirs, canyons, and mesas.
 The site is located in Gunnison, Colorado.
 In addition to the above natural features, this national recreation area is also recently known as an archaeological site.
 There were dinosaur fossils that were found in the area.
-There are several visitor facilities in the area such as visitor center, boat launches and marinas.
+There are several visitor facilities in the area such as visitor center, boat launches, and marinas.

 Dinosaur National Monument

 This is the first site on the list of national park service sites in Colorado that is shared with Utah: Dinosaur National Monument.
-It is located within the Ulinta Mountains right at the border of Colorado and Utah.
+It is located in the Uinta Mountains right at the border of Colorado and Utah.
 Majority of the national monument’s site is located within Colorado, though.
 There are more than 800 paleontological sites containing dinosaur fossils in the area.
 Hence, it was named a national monument in 1915.